JamesNK/BookOfDotNetOSS/README.md

 ## License

-The Book of .NET OSS is licensed under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/).
+The Book of .NET OSS is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).